Select the Citrix Gateway plug-in for users

-When users log on to Citrix Gateway, they download and install the Citrix Secure Access agent on the user device.
+When users log on to Citrix Gateway, they download and install the Citrix Gateway plug-in on the user device.

 To install the plug-in, users must be a local administrator or a member of the Administrators group.
 This restriction applies for first-time installation only.
 Plug-in upgrades do not require administrator level access.

 To enable users to connect to and use Citrix Gateway, you need to provide them with the following information:

 - Citrix Gateway web address, such as https://NetScalerGatewayFQDN/